Are you familiar with the Norwegian painter Edvard Munch?

 You will at least have seen his work Skrik (Scream) in one of its many forms, if not as a painting, perhaps as a punching bag?

-A year ago, one of four original versions of the world-famous painting was sold at Sotheby’s for a record 119.9 million USD, the most expensive work of art ever sold at open auction.
+A year ago in 2012), one of four original versions of the world-famous painting was sold at Sotheby’s for a record 119.9 million USD, the most expensive work of art ever sold at open auction.

 You might have wondered about the inspiration behind this iconic work of art.
 These are the artist’s own words: